Comfort Ability Workshop

 • Do parents and children both need to attend?

-• We highly recommended both parents and children participate, and that children participate for all three days.
-The parent and child portions are complimentary, and each of the youth sessions builds on the last.
-If your teen is unable to join all three, we can try for the next workshop.
+• We highly recommended primary caregivers and children participate, and that children participate for all three days.
+The caregiver and child portions are complimentary, and each of the youth sessions builds on the last.
+If your teen is unable to join all three sessions, we encourage families to enroll in the next workshop.

 • Do I need to be in Oregon at the time of the workshop?